Hans J. Røsjorde: Early life and education

-Born in Brunlanes, Vestfold, Røsjorde was the son of Josef A. Røsjorde (1917–1993) and Torborg Haugene (1915–1953).
+Born in Brunlanes Municipality, Vestfold, Røsjorde was the son of Josef A. Røsjorde (1917–1993) and Torborg Haugene (1915–1953).
 When he was in his early teen years his father who was an architect got employment as buildings manager for Oslo's forestry administration and the family moved to Midtstuen in the prestigious Holmenkollen part of the capital.
 His father has designed many of the popular public cabins in the Oslo forests.

 Probably the most astonishing event in Røsjorde's life took place when 19 years old, straight out of Ris Upper Secondary School, was assigned the job as headmaster at Senjahopen in Troms.
 Besides his administrative chores this position also taught him to appreciate the teaching vocation.

 Røsjorde has both a civilian and a military education.
 In 1970 he graduated cand.real. from the University of Oslo having majored in marine biology.
 He then worked as a lector from 1970 through 1987.
 From 1970 to 1972 at Breidablikk School in Sandefjord, Vestfold, and from 1972 to 1987 at Stord Upper Secondary School in Hordaland where he also was school counselor.

 Hans J. Røsjorde has a military education (befalskole) and was in the service during the period 1962-1990.
 In 1982 he attained to the rank of captain.
 He has been a member of the NATO Parliamentary Assembly (1989–2001) and in conjunction with this has held miscellaneous NATO positions.
-Between 1974 and 1990 he was local commander of the Norwegian Home Guard for Stord.
+Between 1974 and 1990 he was local commander of the Norwegian Home Guard for Stord Municipality.
 Between 2002 and 2006 he served as president of the Norwegian Reserve Officers' Association.